Believe (Cher song)

-Writing
+Background and writing

-A demo of "Believe", written by Brian Higgins, Matthew Gray, Stuart McLennen and Timothy Powell, circulated at Warner Records for months.
+The origins of the song go back to as early as 1991, when the original demo of "Believe", written by singer Mark Scott and songwriter Brian Higgins and co-produced by Nick Van Eede and Kevin MacMichael (both of the band Cutting Crew) was created for Warner Records, to which Van Eede and MacMichael received modest compensation—reportedly just a bottle of whisky—for their contributions.
+The demo was passed on to several major artists through Higgins and eventually landed with Cher in 1997 which was rearranged with altered lyrics.
+This rearranged demo of "Believe", now written by Higgins, Matthew Gray, Stuart McLennen and Timothy Powell, circulated at Warner Records for months.
 Higgins offered the demo to the English indie dance band Saint Etienne, who turned it down.
-According to the producer Mark Taylor, "everyone loved the chorus but not the rest of the song".
+According to the producer Mark Taylor, "everyone loved the chorus" but not the rest.
 The Warner chairman, Rob Dickins, asked the production house Dreamhouse to work on it; their goal was to make a dance record that would not alienate Cher fans.
 Two more writers, Steve Torch and Paul Barry, completed a version that Dickins and Cher were happy with.

-Cher rewrote the lyrics in the second verse to make the character more assertive: 'I need time to move on, I need love to feel strong / 'Cause I've had time to think it through and maybe I'm too good for you".
 Cher felt the song was "too whiny" and wanted to "toughen it up a bit".
-She said: "A girl can be sad in one verse, but she can’t be sad in two verses."
-In 2023, she said she regretted not asking for a songwriting credit.
+Feeling that "a girl can be sad in one verse, but she can't be sad in two verses", she rewrote the lyrics in the second verse to make the character more assertive: 'I need time to move on, I need love to feel strong / 'Cause I've had time to think it through and maybe I'm too good for you".
+In 2023, Cher said she regretted not asking for a songwriting credit.

 Recording

 "Believe" was recorded in mid-1998 at the Dreamhouse studio operated by Metro Productions in Kingston upon Thames, London.
-It was assembled with Cubase VST on an early model Power Macintosh G3, with synthesizers including a Clavia Nord Rack and an Oberheim Matrix 1000.
+It was assembled with Cubase on an early Power Macintosh G3, with synthesizers including a Clavia Nord Rack and an Oberheim Matrix 1000.
 Cher's vocals were recorded on three TASCAM DA-88 digital audio recorders with a Neumann U67 microphone.

 Cher's vocals were processed using the pitch correction software Auto-Tune.
 Auto-Tune was designed to be used subtly to correct sharp or flat notes in vocal performances; however, Taylor used extreme settings to create unnaturally rapid corrections, thereby removing portamento, the natural slide between pitches in singing.
 Taylor said it was "the most nerve-wracking part of the project", as he was not sure how Cher would react.
 She insisted the effect remain when Warner wanted it removed.
 In an attempt to protect their method, the producers initially claimed it was achieved using a vocoder.
-Before Believe, Auto-Tune use was a closely held secret.
-The manual accompanying Auto-Tune's fifth-release version describes the zero speed setting is as the Cher Effect.
+The manual for Auto-Tune's fifth version describes the zero-speed setting as the "Cher effect".